bnshw/CommentDetector/README.md

 ## Install

-Put the path of your project in the "settings.json".
+<p>Put the path of your project in the "settings.json". <br>
-Next go to the "build.ps1" and change the path in line 3 to your projects path.
+Next go to the "build.ps1" and change the path in line 3 to your projects path. <br>
-If you don't have a build.ps1 yet create one like the example below:
+If you don't have a build.ps1 yet create one like the example below: <p>
 ```C#
 cd ..\..\CommentDetector
 .\CommentDetector.exe